Bradley-Hower/reading-notes/README.md

 # My Reading Journal #
 My reading journal for Code Fellows.
 ## About me ##
 Good day.
 I am **Mr. Bradley Hower**, located in Seattle.
 My background is in home mortgages.
-My goal is to do a career switch - to work at a company where I can be part of building something awesome.
+My goal is to switch careers - to work at a company where I can be part of building something awesome.
 Let's do it.

 [https://github.com/Bradley-Hower](https://github.com/Bradley-Hower)